Stocks slide on weak economic data

 |NASDAQ COMPOSITE INDEX

-The Labor department reported Initial claims for state unemployment benefits dropped 23,000 to a seasonally adjusted 216,000 last week.
+The Labor Department reported initial claims for state unemployment benefits dropped 23,000 to a seasonally adjusted 216,000 last week.

 Negotiators may be close to coming up with a deal that will end the trade sanctions between the U.S. and China.
 It is considered the most significant progress yet toward ending a seven-month trade war, according to report from Reuters.